zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec05.md

 1. Create a DNSKEY query with DO flag set for the apex of the *Child Zone*.

-2. Retrieve all name serve IP addresses for the
-   *Child Zone* using [Method4] and [Method5].
+2. Retrieve all name server IP addresses for the *Child Zone* using [Method4] and [Method5].

 3. Repeat the following steps for each name server IP address: